SilbergLabRice/PlottingTools/README.md

 $ conda activate RA
 ```

+After activating environment, follow these steps
-1. Go to RA directory
+1.Go to RA directory
-2. Edit raPrepper.py to transform data of interest into RA format
+2.Edit raPrepper.py to transform data of interest into RA format
-  a.
-Needs to be Tecan data
+ -Needs to be Tecan data
-    i.
-Copy and paste the “Table” values into csv (include Time, cycle number, temp, etc.)
+   -Copy and paste the “Table” values into csv (include Time, cycle number, temp, etc.)
-  b.
-Edit raPrepper.py variable: wellNamesMod to include list of wells of interest, but keep “Time [s]”.
+ -Edit raPrepper.py variable: wellNamesMod to include list of wells of interest, but keep “Time [s]”.
-  c.
-Set desired DataDivisor value and max Data value in the main function at the bottom
+ -Set desired DataDivisor value and max Data value in the main function at the bottom
 3. Run raPrepper.py
 ```
 $ python raPrepper.py